 Welcome to the Zhou Lab!

-Cell-to-cell communication is essential for the development and function of multicellular organisms.
+Intercellular communication is essential for the development and function of multicellular organisms.
 We focus on two types of intercellular communication: synaptic transmission and exosome-based cell-to-cell communication.
 Similar to other biological activities, they are highly complex and tightly regulated processes by a large number of proteins.
 The function of almost all proteins is dependent on their higher-order assembly into nanoscale molecular machines with its biological membrane.
 However, defining molecular assembly, spatial organization and dynamics of these nanoscale molecular machines is a daunting task largely because of the technical challenges imposed by the cellular and molecular complexity.
+We use an innovative, interdisciplinary approach that combines cutting-edge structural techniques including cryogenic electron tomography (cryo-ET) and single particle cryo-EM, biochemical methods and electrophysiological recording technique to reveal the molecular assembly and dynamics at the nanoscale in the cellular context, and to bridge structural biology with cellular and molecular physiology.

 - In situ molecular architecture and nanoscale organization of synaptic protein super-complexes